What Is an SOC Code? | Standard Occupational Classification Explained

 47-2072

-1. Work performed is primary: classify based on duties, not just a job title.
+1. Work performed is primary: classify based on duties, not just on the label the employer uses.

-3. Supervisors are usually grouped with the workers they supervise: except where the classification explicitly separates supervisory roles.
+3. Supervisors are often grouped with the workers they supervise: except where the system explicitly separates supervisory roles.

-4. Apprentices follow the target occupation: helpers/aides may be distinct if their duties are meaningfully different.
+4. Apprentices and trainees usually follow the target occupation: helpers and aides may be separated if duties are materially different.

-5. “All Other” exists for edge cases: residual categories capture roles not fitting any detailed occupation.
+5. Residual “All Other” categories exist for edge cases: these capture work that does not fit a named detailed occupation.

-Workflow tip: If you’re coding a dataset, normalize job titles first (strip seniority terms like “I/II/III,” location tags, and internal levels), then map based on duties.
-This usually improves match rates and reduces misclassification.
+Workflow tip: if you are coding a dataset, normalize job titles first by stripping internal levels, seniority tags, and location text.
+Then map the cleaned title using actual duties.
+That usually improves match quality and reduces false precision.

 Education programs